 How to Stay Healthy When You Travel

 Learning how to stay healthy when you travel is more important than ever — especially after a time where vacations were not really possible!
-Between germ-infested airplanes, tempting poolside cocktails, and the stress of navigating an unfamiliar place, staying healthy on the road can be a struggle for any globetrotter.
+Between germ-infested airplanes, tempting poolside cocktails, and the stress of navigating an unfamiliar place, staying healthy on the road can be a struggle for any traveler.

 But there are a few simple steps you can take to stay healthy when you travel.
 Here’s how to maintain your healthy habits on your next adventure — so you can do more exploring and not waste a single moment of your vacay feeling lousy or stressed.
 Bookmark this list before you book your next trip!

 How to Avoid Getting Sick When Traveling

-No one wants to spend their hard-earned vacay days recuperating in a hotel room.
+No one wants to spend their hard-earned PTO days stuck in a hotel room.
 Take these steps to stay germ-free on your next trip.

-We’re all pretty vigilant about germs in airport bathrooms, but Sidell cautions that other sneaky surfaces are also teeming with germs — like water fountain buttons, TSA bins, tray tables, arm rests, air vents, windows, and window shades.
-She recommends packing antimicrobial cleaning cloths to wipe down those areas before settling in, and using the sanitized, plastic-wrapped airplane blanket to cover your seat.
+We’re all pretty vigilant about not touching surfaces in bathrooms, but Sidell cautions that other sneaky spots are also teeming with germs — like water fountain buttons, the bins at airport security, tray tables, arm rests, air vents, windows, and window shades.
+She recommends packing disinfecting wipes for those areas.

-There’s something to be said for lounging in a hammock all day, but these tips can help you keep your fitness goals on-track while you travel.
+There’s something to be said for lounging in a hammock all day, but these tips can help you keep on track towards your fitness goals while traveling.

 2. Get a weekly pass.

-If you do miss having access to equipment and you plan on staying in the same destination for a bit, many yoga studios and gyms offer day passes, weekly trials, or Groupon deals.
-Local gyms “can be a great place to meet people from the area,” says Sidell, which is a definitely an added bonus — so no excuses!
+If you do miss having access to equipment and you plan on staying in the same destination, many yoga studios and gyms offer day passes, weekly trials, or other deals.
+Local gyms “can be a great place to meet people from the area,” says Sidell, which is definitely an added bonus!

 How to Reduce Stress on the Road